-Background to the Neighbourhood Plan:
+1. Background to the Neighbourhood Plan:

-This Neighbourhood Plan will set out the direction for Stone until 2031.
+- 1.1 This Neighbourhood Plan sets out the direction for Stone until 2031.
 It has been brought forward under the Government's Localism Act 2011, enabling local communities in England to take the lead in planning how their own neighbourhoods will develop.
 Stone Town Council has produced this Neighbourhood Plan in order to shape the future development of Stone.
 Although the Government's intention is for local people to influence what goes on in their neighbourhood area, the Localism Act 2011 does also set out important legal requirements.
-In accordance with such legislation, the Neighbourhood Plan must meet the basic conditions:

-- Have regard to national policies and advice contained in guidance issued by the Secretary of State, namely the National Planning Policy Framework, NPPF and Planning Practice Guidance (PPG) - Contribute to the achievement of sustainable development: - Be compatible with European Union (EU) and European Convention on Human Rights (ECHR) obligations; and - Be in general conformity with the strategic policies of the development plan for the area, which in this case is the adopted Plan for Stafford Borough (PfSB) Part 1 June 2014, and the adopted Plan for Stafford Borough Part 2 January 2017.

-In relation to the latter, the Stone Neighbourhood Plan must be in general conformity with the strategic policies in the adopted plan for Stafford Borough Part 1 and Part 2 which have:

-- i) Allocated land for a minimum of 1000 new homes to be delivered over the next 15 years; - ii) Allocated land for 18 hectares of new employment land and - iii) Identified a settlement boundary for Stone.

-Within these constraints, the Neighbourhood Plan still gives the opportunity for local people to have control over the future of their town, by actively planning where other development should go and what benefit it would bring to the town.
-Furthermore it can designate local green space to safeguard, improve and increase the local environmental and recreational resources of the town for the benefit of the health and well-being of local residents.

-It can also incorporate other wider policies that go beyond land use considerations and demonstrate support for wider strategic improvements.
+In accordance with such legislation, the Neighbourhood Plan must meet the basic conditions: - Have regard to national policies and advice contained in guidance issued by the Secretary of State, namely the National Planning Policy Framework (NPPF) and Planning Practice Guidance (PPG). - Contribute to the achievement of sustainable development; - Be compatible with European Union (EU) and European Convention on Human Rights (ECHR) obligations; and - Be in general conformity with the strategic policies of the development plan for the area, which in this case is the Plan for Stafford Borough (PfSB) Part 1 adopted in June 2014 and Part 2 adopted in January 2017. - Not breach the requirements of Chapter 8 of Part 6 of the Conservation of Habitats and Species Regulations 2017 (d). - 1.2 In relation to the latter, the Stone Neighbourhood Plan must be in general conformity with the strategic policies in the adopted plan for Stafford Borough Part 1 and Part 2 which have: - i) Allocated land for a minimum of 1000 new homes to be delivered over the next 15 years; - ii) Allocated land for 18 hectares of new employment land and - iii) Identified a settlement boundary for Stone. - 1.3 Within these constraints, the Neighbourhood Plan still gives the opportunity for local people to have control over the future of their town, by actively planning where other development should go and what benefit it would bring to the town.
+Furthermore it can designate local green space to safeguard, improve and increase the local environmental and recreational resources of the town. - 1.4 Provided the content is suitably identified, the Plan can also incorporate other wider policies that go beyond land use considerations and demonstrate support for wider strategic improvements.

-The Neighbourhood Area:
+2.The Neighbourhood Area:

-The neighbourhood area is the area that will be covered by the Neighbourhood Plan.
+2.1 The neighbourhood area is the area covered by the Neighbourhood Plan.
 The Stone Neighbourhood Area, which is the same as the area defined by the Stone Parish boundary, was designated by Stafford Borough Council on the 8th December 2015.
-The Borough Council's decision empowers Stone Town Council to produce a Neighbourhood Plan for the Parish of Stone.
-The Stone Neighbourhood Area is shown above:
+The Borough Council's decision empowered Stone Town Council to produce a Neighbourhood Plan for the Parish of Stone.
+The Stone Neighbourhood Area is shown above.